coady/futured/docs/index.rst

-.. futured documentation master file, created by sphinx-quickstart on Thu Nov 29 16:10:30 2018.
+.. futured documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to futured's documentation!
+Welcome to futured's documentation.
 ===================================

 .. toctree::